 It is inherited in an autosomal recessive fashion.
 In addition to polyps, it presents with cerebellar medulloblastoma or glioblastoma multiforme.

-It is characterized by hamartomas which have low malignant potential.
+It is characterized by hamartomas which have a low malignant potential.
 They can be found across the entire GI tract: in the small bowel, colon or stomach.

 Familial Juvenile Polyposis Coli